naldojoseph/bamazon/README.md

 - Add to Inventory. (the user will be able to add to the current stock quantity of a specific item.)
 - Add new Product. (the user will be able to make a new item to the database.)

+## Bamazon Supervisor
+Users can run app by typing 'node bamazonSupervisor.js' in terminal.
+The app will let supervisors view product sales by departments and add new departments.

 ## Check the Video Demo here

 # Technology Used